113ll3/Ibmclouddocscli/cli-private-endpoints.md

 ## Before you begin
 {: #cli-private-endpoints-prereqs}

 You must first enable virtual routing and forwarding in your account, and then you can enable the use of {{site.data.keyword.cloud_notm}} private service endpoints.
 For more information about setting up your account to support the private connectivity option, see [Enabling VRF and service endpoints](/docs/account?topic=account-vrf-service-endpoint).
-In addition to enabling VRF, you must be on a private network on `ibmcloud` with either classic infrastructure or a VPC.
+In addition to enabling VRF, you must be on a private network on `ibmcloud` with classic infrastructure.
 For more information, see [how to connect to the {{site.data.keyword.cloud_notm}} VPN](https://cloud.ibm.com/docs/iaas-vpn?topic=iaas-vpn-getting-started).

 To learn more about private connections on {{site.data.keyword.cloud_notm}}, see [Secure access to services by using service endpoints](/docs/account?topic=account-service-endpoints-overview).